Azure/Azure-Sentinel/Solutions/Lookout Cloud Security/Data Connectors/LookoutCSConnector/README.md

 3. Enter the following value in the ARM template deployment
 ```
 "FunctionName": The name of the Azure function.
-Default value will be given as "fngithubwebhook"
+Default value will be given as "fnLoCSCon"
 "Workspace Id": The Sentinel Log Analytics Workspace Id
 "Workspace Key": The Sentinel Log Analytics Workspace Key
+"LookoutClientId": The unique ID that was provided for this client
+"LookoutApiSecret": The API secret that was provided for this client
+"Baseurl": The URL used to access this client
 ```